 Price: Free for one user, three social accounts, and 10 scheduled posts; from $15/month for the Pro plan or $65/month for the Premium plan after a seven-day free trial.

-The best Instagram analytics apps
+The best Instagram tools for analytics

 Keeping your Instagram feed filled with timely, relevant, eye-catching photos is no small feat, so it's important to know whether or not your efforts are helping you reach your goals.